NathanCheshire/StudentScraper/README.md

 After the Postgres intance is up and running in a Docker container and you have ensured the database and table were created successfully, place your username and password for MyState inside of `Keys/state.key` in the format: `netid,password`.
 This will be used with selenium to send a DUO push to obtain cookies which will allow the sending of mass POST requests.

 Lastly, assuming everything else is setup, you may invoke `python Poster.py` which will begin the POST sequence and insertions into the Postgres database.
+I'd recommend you activate the virtual environment via `.\venv\Scripts\Activate.bat` before running the Poster script.

 ## Method 1: WebCrawling via StudentCrawler.py